benchling/integration-examples/upload_results/README.md

 # Prerequisites

-This script requires the Results module.
+This script requires the Results application.
 To define the type of data to upload, you must configure a **result schema** before running the script.
 In addition, to group the uploaded results together, you need to configure a **run schema**.
 Here's now:

 - First, [configure the run schema](https://help.benchling.com/results-enterprise/configuration/configure-a-run-schema).
 You can leave the fields empty (`"fields": []`)
 - The run schema page should have a URL like https://example.benchling.com/your_username/assay-schemas/runs/assaysch_i2sX8NGy.
 Copy the last part of the URL, e.g. `assaysch_i2sX8NGy`, and write it down as the **run schema ID**.
 You'll need this to configure the result schema and run the script.